homerquan/AIQToolkit/sp8/sp8_workflow_generator/README.md

 ## Using MCP Services for running the workflow

-The `config-mcp-client.yml` file demonstrates how to use an MCP service as a tool in the AgentIQ `simple_calculator` workflow.
+The `config-mcp-client.yml` file demonstrates how to use an MCP service as a tool in the AgentIQ `sp8_workflow_generator` workflow.

 ### MCP Server Setup